-So it seems that the agent's state of mind - goals, desires, perceptions - at the time of action, in addition to how she moves her body, plays a central role in whether and to what extent she controls her actions and so acts freely.
+So it seems that the agent's state of mind-goals, desires, perceptions-at the time of action, in addition to how she moves her body, plays a central role in whether and to what extent she controls her actions and so acts freely.
 And that state of mind may well be heavily influenced by the kind of person, morally and pragmatically, that Jan is.
-For instance, if Jan were the kind of person who often put others before herself in life or perhaps just is a laidback individual, she wouldn't have thought to rush to the theatre.
-We tend to believe, and endorse in our attributions and judgments of others, that people have characters, or a stable set of traits, that inform their decisions and dispose them to act in certain ways.
-But now one may reasonably ask the following: even if an agent acts freely, how much control does the agent have over her state of mind?
-In particular, are agents' decisions really up to them?
+For instance, if Jan were the kind of person who often put others before herself in life or perhaps just is a laid-back individual, she wouldn't have thought to rush to the theater.
+We tend to believe, and endorse in our attributions and judgments of others, that people have characters, or a stable set of traits, that inform their decisions and dispose them to act in certain ways.4 But now one may reasonably ask the following: even if an agent acts freely, how much control does the agent have over her state of mind?5 In particular, are agents' decisions really up to them?
 Here we can separate two further senses in which agents might be said to have free will:

-- (1) The agent exercises control over her decision, or broader, motivation for her action.
-Call this freedom of the will, or volitional freedom. - (2) The agent exercises control over the psychological features of her that cause, or more broadly, inform her decision (and so action).
+(1) The agent exercises control over her decision, or broader, motivation for her action.
+Call this freedom of the will, or volitional freedom.

+(2) The agent exercises control over the psychological features of her that cause, or more broadly, inform her decision (and so action).
 Call this ultimacy, short for ultimate sourcehood.

 Hence, agents who act on similar decisions in similar circumstances may differ in the control that they exercise over their will and character.
-(Here by 'decision,' we mean practical decisions, or decisions about what to do, as opposed to decisions about what is the case - see, e.g., Mele 2010a; Mele 2010c).
-Everyday considerations and criminal law are full of talk of mitigating circumstances due to lack of control - someone's mindset and actions might be judged to be bad, but that agent have been subject to horrific childhood neglect and violence.
+(Here, by "decision" we mean practical decisions, or decisions about what to do, as opposed to decisions about what is the case-see, e.g., Mele 2010a; Mele 2010c).
+Everyday considerations and criminal law are full of talk of mitigating circumstances due to lack of control-someone's mindset and actions might be judged to be bad, but that agent had been subject to horrific childhood neglect and violence.
 To the extent that the development of character and self-control capacities are out of one's hands, we tend to soften or change our judgment and treatment of those agents.
-For instance, we might excuse a freshly bereaved person for acting hostilely to those in his close social circle - although friends may ordinarily take offense and so express anger and moral blame for slights.
+For instance, we might excuse a freshly bereaved person for acting hostilely to those in his close social circle-although friends may ordinarily take offense and so express anger and moral blame for slights.
 Here stress and extreme emotion may be driving the person to act in ways out of line with who he is.
-Or, in some cases, it may be on the whole inappropriate to blame the offending agent in question at all for any ill conduct.
-For example, in cases of immaturity due to youth or lack of moral (or reasoning) capacity due to disorder, certain agents can be outside of the realm of the responsibility practices (at least morally) because they lack the relevant control capacities altogether: The moral reaction of others to a toddler or
+Or, in some cases, it may be wholly inappropriate to blame the offending agent in question at all for any ill conduct.
+For example, in cases of immaturity due to youth or lack of moral (or reasoning)